Chemogoh Kevin Dzang: Chief of Naval Staff (CNS) and Navy Commander

-Meanwhile, Commodore P.F.
-Quaye was transferred from the Army to become the Chief of Naval Staff in 1968.
-At the end of the exercise, Dzang was selected in 1972, while he was at the Defence Services Staff College in Wellington India.
-On his return he was promoted to the rank of naval captain and appointed the substantive Chief of Naval Staff and Navy Commander.
+Dzang was selected as Chief of Naval Staff in 1972, while he was at the Defence Services Staff College in Wellington India.
+Upon his return, he was promoted to the rank of naval captain and appointed the substantive Chief of Naval Staff and Navy Commander.
 Dzang was thus the first Dartmouth-trained executive naval officer to assume substantive command of the Ghana Navy and as the Chief of Naval Staff.

-Quaye had then left the post on terminal leave, while Commander Amedume acted for him pending the arrival of Dzang, the substantive Chief of Naval Staff.

 Rear Admiral Hansen had acquired many ships for the Navy while he was CNS.
 Quaye had also ordered two fast patrol boats, which were under construction by Christof Rutorf in a German shipyard at Mainz Kastel.
 Many of the vessels in the fleet were now very old and needed refitting.
-As usual, the necessary funds were not available, and so the ships on the inventory were not seaworthy.
+The necessary funds were not available, and so the ships on the inventory were not seaworthy.

-The immediate problem confronting the new CNS was to refurbish and refit the ships to make them seaworthy, to efficiently perform the Navy’s role at sea.
-There was equally a pressing need for serious sea training for all ranks, so that both Officers and Men would rediscover their “sea legs” and love of the sea.
-Two corvettes, which were in very bad condition, were the first to be sent to Vosper Thorny croft in the United Kingdom for refit.
+The CNS was mandated to refurbish and refit the ships to make them seaworthy and efficiently perform at sea.
+There was equally a need for sea training for all ranks.Two corvettes, which were in very bad condition, were the first to be sent to Vosper Thorny croft in the United Kingdom for refit.
 Local refits were also carried out on the Seaward Defence Boats.
 The Tema Dry Dock and the Naval Ship Yard in Sekondi were upgraded for future local refits.
 The requisite technical personnel were recruited and trained locally and overseas to meet the daunting task of keeping the small fleet of ships seaworthy.
 In addition, the new CNS oversaw the completion of the building of the new ships in Germany, and commissioned them into the fleet as GNS Sahene and GNS Dela.
 Four more ships designed specifically for the Ghana Navy were also under construction by Luessen Shipyard in Germany.
-By the time the four ships were delivered, Dzang had left the Navy but the vessels were taken into inventory and commissioned as GNS Achimota, GNS Yogaga, GNS Sibo and GNS Gyata.
+By the time the four ships were delivered, Dzang had left the Navy, but the vessels were taken into inventory and commissioned as GNS Achimota, GNS Yogaga, GNS Sibo and GNS Gyata.
 To date these four vessels from Luessen Shipyard constitute the core of the aging Navy Fleet.